 Also, if you go on to pursue a career that isn't related to your doctorate, the years you've spent on the degree could put you at a disadvantage when you start applying for jobs.
-During the years you'd have spent studying, other job applicants could have been working and gaining experience that would be difficult to compete with.
+During the years you've spent studying, other job applicants could have been working and gaining experience.

 Doctoral courses can be high-pressured

-At such a high level of education, PhDs can be extremely challenging for a lot of reasons.
-There will be big deadlines to meet, complex projects to complete and you'll be expected to finish your work to a very high standard.
+At such a high level of education, PhDs can be challenging for a lot of reasons.
+There will be tough deadlines to meet and complex projects to complete.
+On top of this, you'll be expected to finish your work to a very high standard.

-Plus, as well as being high-pressured, PhDs can also feel like quite isolating experiences at times.
-A lot of your research will likely be done independently, maybe in a library, lab or from home, and this can take its toll.
+As well as being high-pressured, PhDs can also feel like quite isolating experiences at times.
+A lot of your research will likely be done independently, maybe in a library, lab or from home.
+This can take its toll.

-Your uni's student union might also put on social events for PhD students, which would be great opportunities to meet others who are going through the same thing.If you struggle with your mental health at any time during your studies, whether as an undergraduate or postgraduate student, please reach out for help when needed. 💜
+Your uni's student union might also put on social events for PhD students, which would be great opportunities to meet others who are going through the same thing.If you struggle with your mental health at any time during your studies, please reach out for help when needed.

 A doctorate is not needed for most jobs